-You can always have more than one investor, but keep in mind that each investor will want something in return for their investment and you don’t want to end up owning your gym and giving all of your profits away to different investors.
+You can always have more than one investor for your business funding.
+Keep in mind though, that each investor will want something in return for their investment and you don’t want to end up owning your gym and giving all of your profits away to different investors.

 You can set it up in the manner that works best for both you and your investor.

 Generally there is a minimal interest rate or the investor just gets a small % of your business profits.

 You have a source to go to for additional support if you need it when your business grows.